 The above quote is one of the best marketing lines today by a company that regularly produces $30,000+ timepieces.
 The line targets the aspirational generation.
 It also begs the question whether we really own anything in this world due to impositions by the government.

-If we accumulate more than $5.43 million per person upon death, the government will tax us 40% – 50% for every dollar over that amount.
-Hoarding much more than $5.43 million per person seems like a waste.
+In 2021, if we accumulate more than $11.58 million per person upon death, the government will tax us 40% – 50% for every dollar over that amount.
+Hoarding much more than $11.58 million per person seems like a waste.
+We should have spent more time enjoying our wealth and conducting better estate planning.

 If we don't pay ongoing income taxes, property taxes, sales taxes, business taxes, and/or FICA taxes, we may get fined, lose what's ours, or even go to prison.
 That doesn't sound like true ownership.